Emotional Energy? Really? Yes.

 Because the main factor that influences your perception of the world is YOU and YOUR EMOTIONS.

 On the other hand, our bodies don’t allow us to be in high spirits for a long time.
 This is a physiological defect linked to our flight or fight instincts.
 Our brain scans the world continuously for threats.
-That’s why we feel negative emotions several times a day and find it very difficult to manage them.
-This creates conflicts at home and work.
+That’s why we feel negative emotions several times a day.
+And it can be very difficult to manage them.

 How to boost your emotional energy?